About the Catawba-Wateree River

 - Post-Civil War History of the Basin

 Unfortunately, the population growth in the basin has put severe strains on the River.
 Water quality at many locations in the basin is impaired.
 Shortages of water are becoming increasingly common due to drought, increasing demands for water, and transfers of water out of the basin.
-As a result of these problems, in 2008, American Rivers named the Catawba-Wateree River as the most endangered river in the United States.
+As a result of these problems, in 2008, American Rivers named the Catawba-Wateree River as the most endangered river in the United States and in 2013 the Catawba River was named as the fifth most endangered river in the United States.
 For more information about issues threatening the Catawba, click on the links below:

 - Current Issues